-- ILO Social Protection Floors Recommendation, 2012 (No. 202) - ILO Social Security (Minimum Standards) Convention, 1952 (No. 102) - ILO Centenary Declaration for the Future of Work, 2019 - Global call to action for a human-centred recovery from the COVID-19 crisis that is inclusive, sustainable and resilient, 2021 - Resolution concerning the second recurrent discussion on social protection (social security), 2021 - Building the Future of Social Protection for a Human-Centred World of Work, 2021 - ILO World Social Protection Report 2020-22: Social Protection at the Crossroads in Pursuit of a Better Future - ILO's Strategic Plan for 2022-25 - Plan of Action on Social Protection 2021-26 - Programme and budget for 2022-23 Outcome 8: Comprehensive and sustainable social protection for all
+- ILO Social Protection Floors Recommendation, 2012 (No. 202) - ILO Social Security (Minimum Standards) Convention, 1952 (No. 102) - ILO Centenary Declaration for the Future of Work, 2019 - Global call to action for a human-centred recovery from the COVID-19 crisis that is inclusive, sustainable and resilient, 2021 - Resolution concerning the second recurrent discussion on social protection (social security), 2021 - Together to Achieve Universal Social Protection by 2030 (USP2030) A Call to Action, 2019 - Building the Future of Social Protection for a Human-Centred World of Work, 2021 - Building Social Protection Systems: International Standards and Human Rights Instruments, 2021 - World Social Protection Report 2020-22: Social Protection at the Crossroads in Pursuit of a Better Future, 2021 - World Social Protection Report 2024-26: Universal social protection for climate action and a just transition, 2024 - Extending Social Security Coverage to Workers in the Informal Economy: Lessons from International Experience, 2021 - Plan of Action on Social Protection 2021-26 - Programme and budget for 2024-25 Outcome 7: Universal social protection